S.C. Sea Grant Consortium

 How Can a Community Receive a Water Level Sensor?

-Communities can obtain water level sensors either co-funded or through grant funds.
-If the community is located in the S.C.
-Pee Dee River Basin or along the S.C. coast in an underserved community then they are eligible to receive a sensor with grant funding.
+Underserved communities in the coastal watershed counties of South Carolina (see map below) are eligible to receive a sensor with grant funding.
 Underserved communities are those that have been historically marginalized, under-resourced, and/or are environmentally vulnerable.

 What is the Cost of a Water Level Sensor?

-Once the sensor is installed and the grant period is over in 2025, the community will have to assume the ongoing cost for the cell service (approximately $20/month).
+The project team, funded by SECOORA, covers the initial cost of a sensor and its installation.
+Once the sensor is installed and the grant period is over in July 2029, the community will have to assume the ongoing cost for the cell service and maintenance of the sensor (approximately $20/month).
+For additional information on pricing, please reach out to SECOORA at: communications@secoora.org.

 Where to Install a Water Level Sensor

-• Locally owned bridges (County or private) not owned/maintained by S.C.
+• Locally owned bridges (County or private) not owned or maintained by the S.C.
 Department of Transportation (SCDOT).
-If a bridge is owned/maintained by SCDOT it will take longer to obtain permission to install a water level sensor.
+If a bridge is owned or maintained by SCDOT it will take longer to obtain permission to install a water level sensor.

 • Locations where other parameters are already being measured, ie. weather stations or water quality.
 This will help scientists to correlate all measurements to one location.

-• Areas of transition or confluence, multiple rivers coming together, land use changes (ie. agriculture to urban), rivers meeting ocean, upstream of a residential area known to flood.
+• Areas of transition or confluence such as multiple rivers coming together, land use changes (ie. agricultural land use to urban land use), rivers meeting the Atlantic Ocean, or upstream of a residential area known to flood.

 Other Site Conditions to Consider

-• Site should have direct sunlight for solar panel to charge batteries
+• Site should have direct sunlight for a solar panel to charge batteries.

-• Installing on an existing structure is easier, i.e. bridge railing or pole
+• Installing on an existing structure is easier, such as on a bridge railing or pole.

-• No obstructions between water level sensor and water level (i.e. tree branches)
+• No obstructions between the water level sensor and water level (i.e. tree branches).

 Where Can the Water Level Sensor Data be Viewed?